bdatdo0601/graphql-api-starter/README.md

 ### Local Host setup

 Once the project cloned into local machine, simply execute `yarn` and the package manager will install all necessary dependencies for the project.

+The project also incorporated with JWT so make sure to have an `jwtSecret` environment variable (either through CLI or `.env` file).
+Please refer to `.sampleenv` for example.

-When all dependencies are installed, execute `yarn start` and the server will be up at `http://localhost:5000/`.
+When all dependencies are installed and environment variables are setup, execute `yarn start` and the server will be up at `http://localhost:5000/`.

 ## Develop